dgcruzing/h5p_cards/learn v3.md

 - Removed book-related functionality
 - Streamlined the project to focus solely on flashcard generation
 - Updated file structure for better organization
+- Added error handling for API key configuration

+### API Key Configuration
+- Implemented a system to securely set the GROQ_API_KEY
+- Added instructions for users to set the API key as an environment variable
+- Included a check in the application to ensure the API key is properly configured before making API calls

+### Error Handling
+- Added try-except blocks to catch and handle API key related errors
+- Implemented user-friendly error messages to guide users in case of API key issues

 ### Flashcard Generation
 - Implemented advanced form for detailed flashcard generation options